kubocd/kubocd-doc/docs/user-guide/210-cert-manager.md

 trust-manager-54d8c969b5-xjjbz                 1/1     Running   0          10m
 ```

-As mentioned earlier, the role of trust-manager is to distribute, across the various namespaces of the cluster, the
+The role of trust-manager is to distribute, across the various namespaces of the cluster, the
 certificates needed to validate the CAs used by cert-manager.

 This certificate can be provided either as a Secret and/or a ConfigMap.
 In our example, both forms are enabled